OnyxCorpInt/xtamtmpl/README.md

 ## Limitations

-* Right now all secrets and certificates to read must come from a single XTAM folder per invocation of the tool.
+* Right now all secrets and certificates to read must come from a single XTAM container per invocation of the tool.
-* Authentication can only be performed with [CAS](https://apereo.github.io/cas/5.0.x/installation/Service-Management.html), and the authenticating user must have permission to use XTAM and read the folder containing secrets.
+* Authentication can only be performed with [CAS](https://apereo.github.io/cas/5.0.x/installation/Service-Management.html), and the authenticating user must have permission to read the container.
 * All templates are read from a single directory, and written to a single target directory.
 * No escaping is done (or possible) of values coming from XTAM and inserted into templates.